top of page

 • No late submissions will be accepted.

-• ✅ Submit your protocol to Kgomotso Tlala at the Wits Postgraduate Office:
+• ✅ Submit your protocol to the Wits Postgraduate Office:

 Make sure to double-check formatting and completeness before submission—DRAG feedback is a critical step toward getting your protocol approved for ethics.